 The trails in Lake Houston Wilderness Park offer cross country mountain bikers a place to hone their skills, work on endurance, or just spin along all the while through the unique terrain of South East Texas.
-These trails can best be described as a cross between the numerous inner city trails along creeks and bayou’s ( Memorial, Ant Hill’s) and the remote feeling of the national forest trails ( Huntsville SP, Double Lake).
+These trails can best be described as a cross between the look of inner city trails along creeks and bayou’s (Memorial, Ant Hill’s) and the remote feeling of the national forest trails ( Huntsville SP, Double Lake).
 The tread is mostly hardback and sandy loam.
 Don’t let the beginner status fool you.
 Several short but steep climbs, off camber turns, and the occasional sandy sections will challenge even the most fit and experienced rider.

 In addition to the 10 miles of single-track trails described below, there are 4-5 miles of double-track/logging roads that are closed to motor vehicles and 10+ miles of very low traffic gravel roads.
 Using these roads is essential in creating enjoyable looping routes.
 All trails east of five mile road allow equestrians, are less used by cyclists, are not frequently maintained, and require a more adventurous spirit.

 There are currently six good singletrack trails in this park, all of which continue to improve on flow from more riders.
 These trails can be connected by various gravel roads and doubletrtack to make longer routes.
 Maps are available at entry station.

 Peach creek trail – .7 miles of new singletrack between entry parking area and nature center.
 Features an upper and lower trail.
 The upper bank trail a little less interesting.
 Lower bank trail has some short sandy sections, elevation change, and good views of creek.